-Cancer Research UK (CRUK) and Public Health England (PHE) carred out a regional Be Clear on Cancer campaign across the North West of England to increase participation of 60-74 year olds in the NHS Bowel Cancer Screening Programme.
-The pilot campaign ran from 9th January to 2nd April 2017, with the aim of raising awareness and uptake of bowel cancer screening amongst the eligible population.
+A Be Clear on Cancer campaign was carried out across the North West of England to increase participation of 60-74-year olds in the NHS Bowel Cancer Screening Programme.
+The pilot campaign ran from 9th January - 2nd April 2017, with the aim of raising awareness and uptake of bowel cancer screening amongst the eligible population.

 Bowel cancer is the fourth most common cancer and the second most common cause of cancer death in the UK, and trials show that bowel cancer screening can reduce deaths from the disease by 15% in the target population (60-74 year olds).